Novus-School/novus/notes/02_dev_local.md

 - maven: `brew install maven`
 - Clojure: `brew install clojure/tools/clojure`

+### Step 1: Download dev-local

-1. Download cognitect dev-local software (https://cognitect.com/dev-tools).
-You will need to provide a valid email address.
+- Download cognitect dev-local software (https://cognitect.com/dev-tools).
+- You will need to provide a valid email address.

+### Step 2: Run `./install.sh` from the downloaded folder

-2. Check your inbox/junk folder for an email titled "Cognitect dev-tools download" - click on the download link provided in the email.
+- Check your inbox/junk folder for an email titled "Cognitect dev-tools download" - click on the download link provided in the email.
 Head over to `downloads` directory
-3. Unzip the downloaded file and cd into the directory and run the following script `./install.sh`.
+- Unzip the downloaded file and cd into the directory and run the following script `./install.sh`.
 This script will install following clojure libraries:
     - (rebl)[https://docs.datomic.com/cloud/other-tools/REBL.html] - REBL is a graphical, interactive tool for browsing Clojure data
     - datomic/dev-local - allows you to develop datomic cloud applications locally